Stair carpet holders and replacement brackets

 - The stair rod brackets are supplied with No. 6 screws: drill a pilot hole before fixing the brackets to the staircase, then drill a 4mm clearance hole for the screw shank.
 It is suggested for softwood: drill a 2.5mm pilot hole and hardwood a 3mm pilot hole.
 To avoid damaging the screws it is suggested you use a low drill speed.

-- Runner rods brackets: separate, by sliding the top from the bottom of the bracket to reveal the screw holes.
+- Runner rod holders: separate, by sliding the top from the bottom of the bracket to reveal the screw holes.
 Fit the bottom section first, and then place the rod in before sliding the top bracket section into place and securing with the supplied domed-head screw.

 - Fitted carpet Front Fix brackets: place the rod on the stair carpet and place the Front Fix brackets over the rod face, screwing them through the carpet.
 We recommend that you leave at least a 25-50mm (1-2″) gap between the stringboard (side of staircase) and tip of the rod, on both sides of the staircase.